Humans-of-Julia/StaticWebPages.jl/README.md

 A user-friendly static website generator written in Julia.
 No programming nor webdev skills required!!!
 Entirely Open-Source (GPLv2 licence)!

-Although this generator originally targets academicians, it works out well for personal webpage and any static usage (front-end only).
+Although this generator originally targets academicians, it works out well for personal webpage and any static usage (front-end only) A more advanced static framework in Julia is available (cf [Franklin.jl](https://github.com/tlienart/Franklin.jl)).
 For a full-stack web framework, please look at the great [Genie.jl](https://www.genieframework.com/).

 This generator is for you if
 - you want something simple to update and manage